About the EMPOWER Trial

 You may be a candidate for the EMPOWER Trial if you:

-- Have been diagnosed with heart failure and mild-to-severe FMR
+- Have been diagnosed with heart failure and functional mitral regurgitation (FMR)

-- Have symptoms of heart failure, such as difficulty walking up stairs, and require heart failure medications
+- Have symptoms of heart failure, such as difficulty walking upstairs or require heart failure medications like diuretics

-- Do not have another device located in your coronary sinus.
-Some types of pacemakers, called CRT, are implanted in the coronary sinus and would prevent access or deployment of the Carillon therapy
+- Do not have another device located in your coronary sinus; some types of pacemakers, called CRT, are implanted in the coronary sinus and would prevent access or deployment of the Carillon device

 - Have not been hospitalized due to heart failure in the past 30 days